nikosdk3/Search-Engine/README.md

 To view a compact example data file, open `tiny.txt`

 ### Changing data files
-To change which data file is being indexed, edit the parameter for the 'searchEngine' function call in main.cpp
+To change which data file is being indexed, edit the parameter for the `searchEngine` function call in main.cpp

 ## Sample execution